Galaxy cluster rotation revealed in the MACSIS simulations with the kinetic Sunyaev-Zeldovich effect: The rkSZ temperature power spectrum

-provide a suitable representation of the radial electron density profile.
 Together with the standard mass and redshift dependencies of $M_{500}$, $r_{500}$, $v_{\rm circ}$ and $d_A$, these relations can be used to compute $y^{\rm rkSZ}_{\ell}$ from Eq.~\eqref{eq:yy_transfor}.
 From Eq.~\eqref{eq:yy_total}, one can then obtain the auto-power spectra caused by the rkSZ effect, e.g., by using {\tt CLASS-SZ} \citep{Bolliet:2017lha} to compute the average over the mass function.
 We note that the relations in Eq.~\eqref{eq:Ne_approximation} are derived from a cluster sample with a very narrow mass range and they may not be valid for values of $M_{500}$ outside the MACSIS range.
 We therefore recommend calibrating the $\mathcal{V}_6$ parameters for mass-limited cluster data sets, spanning over a wider mass range.

-\changeJ{A detailed exploration of the dependence of the rkSZ power spectrum signal on various parameters will be left to future work.
+{A detailed exploration of the dependence of the rkSZ power spectrum signal on various parameters will be left to future work.
 However, we comment of a few important aspects.
 Firstly, one does expect contributions from the 2-halo term to become relevant at large angular scales \citepalias[see also][]{CC02}.
 To compute this signal, a model for the halo bias with respect to linear theory must be provided.
-This treatment also must account for the effect of spin alignments, which can affect the total amplitude of the 2-halo contribution in non-trivial ways, requiring additional investigation.} \changeJ{Secondly, here we have only provided a prescription for the 1-halo contribution from the large-scale rotation.
-As our analysis has revealed, significant kSZ contributions also arise from internal motions of substructures (see Sect.~\ref{sec:results:differential-motions}).
-The 1-halo kSZ contribution will therefore be enhanced by these effects, in particular at small scales corresponding to $\ell \gtrsim {\rm few}\times 10^3$.} \changeJ{Finally, the rkSZ is expected to add an irreducible noise floor to studies of the moving-lens effect \citep{Birkinshaw1983, 2019PhRvL.123f1301H} and cosmological vorticity modes \citep{2023arXiv230111344C}, possibly biasing the inference.
-Given that the estimates of \citetalias{CC02} seem to be on the low end, extra effort should be made to improve the modeling of the rkSZ contribution for future applications.}
+This treatment also must account for the effect of spin alignments, which can affect the total amplitude of the 2-halo contribution in non-trivial ways, requiring additional investigation.} {Secondly, here we have only provided a prescription for the 1-halo contribution from the large-scale rotation.
+As our analysis has revealed, significant kSZ contributions also arise from internal motions of substructures (see Section~\ref{sec:results:differential-motions}).
+The 1-halo kSZ contribution will therefore be enhanced by these effects, in particular at small scales corresponding to $\ell \gtrsim {\rm few}\times 10^3$.} {Finally, the rkSZ is expected to add an irreducible noise floor to studies of the moving-lens effect \citep{Birkinshaw1983, 2019PhRvL.123f1301H} and cosmological vorticity modes \citep{2023arXiv230111344C}, possibly biasing the inference.
+Given that the estimates of \citetalias{CC02} seem to be on the low end, extra effort should be made to improve the modeling of the rkSZ contribution for future applications.} {We leave a full calculation and discussion of the temperature power spectrum to future work.}